nyolamike/pxp/README.md

 - [ ] example projects

   # Feature Sugestions
-  1.loading in of .html templates
+  1.loading in of .html templates <br/>
-  2.@scx.title short hand syntax
+  2.@scx.title short hand syntax  <br/>
-  3.lazy loading of resources or on demand loading of resources
+  3.lazy loading of resources or on demand loading of resources <br/>
+  4.context name spacing in events to allow different sections define the same name for an event but registered in a separate context e.g eventName_context  <br/>